André Boisclair: Resignation as PQ Leader

-André Boisclair announced his resignation as Parti Québécois leader on May 8, 2007, the same day Quebec's National Assembly was resuming sitting after the 2007 general election.
+André Boisclair announced his resignation as Parti Québécois leader on May 8, 2007, the same day Quebec's National Assembly resumed sitting after the 2007 general election.
 The announcement came as a shock to many Parti Québécois caucus members, some of whom expressed "sadness" at the decision.

 Boisclair's leadership was questioned immediately after the election and petitions for a motion of confidence within the party came far and wide from regional PQ presidents and major sovereigntist groups.

 Boisclair's resignation followed a dispute with Gilles Duceppe, leader of the Bloc Québécois, the sovereigntist party on the federal scene.
 In an interview with Radio-Canada, Boisclair had confirmed rumours that Duceppe had been scheming for his post.
 Duceppe denied these rumours but many political observers still believed Boisclair had gone too far in this denunciation.

 Boisclair remained the MNA for Pointe-aux-Trembles, but on October 15, 2007, he announced he was resigning from his seat and quitting politics on November 15, 2007.
-He also accused leader Bernard Landry of undermining his support as party head by referring to the PQ's loss of public support under Boisclair's reign, and for hinting he wanted to return to the party's leadership himself.
+He also accused leader Bernard Landry of undermining his support as party head by referring to the PQ's loss of public support under Boisclair's leadership, and for hinting he wanted to return to the party's leadership himself.

-Post-political life and legal issues
+Post-political life

 Boisclair was hired by Questerre, a Calgary-based energy company, in 2011 as a consultant due to his sociopolitical knowledge of Quebec.
 In September 2012, Boisclair criticized the newly elected PQ government's position on the shale (more commonly known as fracking) industry in Quebec.

 In November 2012, he was named as the new provincial delegate-general in New York City.
 During his time in this office, he was accused of organizing orgies and consuming drugs with young men inside the official residence of the delegation.
 An official complaint was made and he was sacked "at his request" on September 27, 2013.

 In 2018, Boisclair pled guilty to drunk driving, refusing a sobriety test and to obstruction of justice.
 He was fined $2,000 and forbidden to drive for a year.

 He was the President and CEO for the Urban development institute of Québec (UDI) - a non-profit organization focused on Quebec's commercial real estate industry from June 2016 until he resigned amidst allegations of sexual assaults.